China's HNA Tourism Group takes stake in France's Pierre & Vacances

 They will also develop mountain resorts to cash in on interest in winter sports generated by the 2022 Winter Olympic Games in Beijing and growth in skiing holidays among Chinese tourists, the companies said in a statement.

-HNA Tourism Group plans to subscribe to a reserved capital increase at 25.18 euros ($27.11) per share for the stake in Pierre & Vacances, whose shares were trading at 26.83 euros by 1034 GMT, a six-week high.
+HNA Tourism Group plans to subscribe to a reserved capital increase at 25.18 euros ($27.11) per share for the stake in Pierre & Vacances, whose shares were trading at 26.83 euros by 0534 ET, a six-week high.

 The Chinese expansion builds on a partnership deal Pierre & Vacances signed late last year with developer Beijing Capital Land to build holiday sites at destinations including Shanghai and Beijing.

-The move also follows Chinese conglomerate Fosun International’s purchase of Pierre & Vacances’ larger French rival Club Med earlier this year.
-Fosun has also taken a stake in British travel group Thomas Cook Group.
+The move also follows Chinese conglomerate Fosun International’s (0656.HK) purchase of Pierre & Vacances’ larger French rival Club Med earlier this year.
+Fosun has also taken a stake in British travel group Thomas Cook Group (TCG.L).